 Table of Contents

-Understanding Mental Health in Children and Teens
+Mental Health among Children and Teens.

 - Anxiety disorders (e.g., social anxiety, separation anxiety, generalised anxiety)

-- ADHD (Attention-Deficit/Hyperactivity Disorder)
+- ADHD (Attention-Deficit/Hyperactivity Disorder) is also used.

-- Conduct disorders
+- Conduct disorders Eating disorders

 - Obsessive-Compulsive Disorder (OCD)